Summary of Requirements

 The course includes scientific principles, and teaching methodology necessary for the modification of physical education programs, sport, or recreational activities to meet the developmental needs and capabilities of students with diverse abilities.
 Emphasis is given to the principles of motor development; assessment techniques; developmental needs; psychomotor, cognitive, psychological, and social characteristics of individuals with various disabilities; legal requirements; resources for participation in community sport and recreation programs; and developing appropriate instructional and behavioral strategies for an inclusive or adapted activity learning environment.

-Prerequisites: PER 200, PER 232, and PER 341; or a declared elementary education or early childhood education major; or permission of the instructor.
+Prerequisites: PER 232 and 341; or elementary education or early childhood education major; Senior Standing; or permission of instructor.

 PSY 101 - Introduction to Psychology (3)